- Issued by: OSCE Secretariat

 For more detailed information on the structure and work of the OSCE Secretariat and the OCEEA, please see https://www.osce.org/secretariat and https://www.osce.org/oceea

-- A minimum of six years of professional experience, preferably at the international level;
+- Minimum of six years of professional experience, including two to three years’ work at the international level;

-- Work experience in project development would be an important asset;
+- Work in diplomatic service and/or an international organization would be an important asset;

 - Demonstrated gender awareness and sensitivity, and an ability to integrate a gender perspective into tasks and activities;